linghaosong/Sextans/README.md

     TAPAB=../bitstream/Sextans_xilinx_u280_xdma_201920_3.xclbin ./sextans ../matrices/nasa4704/nasa4704.mtx 16

-To learn more about the techinqual details, please see [this link](https://arxiv.org/abs/2109.11081).
+To learn more about the techinqual details, please see [this link](https://dl.acm.org/doi/10.1145/3490422.3502357).

 If you find this code useful, please cite:

     @inproceedings{song2022sextans,
-    author = {Linghao Song and Yuze Chi and Atefeh Sohrabizadeh and Young-kyu Choi and Jason Lau and Jason Cong}, title = {Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication}, booktitle={The 2022 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays}, year = {2022}
+        author = {Linghao Song and Yuze Chi and Atefeh Sohrabizadeh and Young-kyu Choi and Jason Lau and Jason Cong}, title = {Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication}, booktitle={Proceedings of the 2022 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays}, pages={65--77},
+        year = {2022}
     }